TheLazySquid/FabricModManager/README.md

 Lists all the mods you have installed.

 #### `fmm reinstall`
 Reinstalls any mods you have installed, in case you have deleted them.
-Use the `--force` flag to force a reinstall of all mods.
+Use the `--force` flag to force a reinstall of all mods.gi

-### Notes
-There is currently no support for modpacks